Near-Linear Time Local Polynomial Nonparametric Estimation with Box Kernels: Our method

 A ``composite'' hash function $H:[n]^d\to[b]$ can then be defined as

-It is a well-known result that $H$ is a $t$-wise independent hash function on $[n]^d$ (see for example \citep{pham2013fast,wang2015fast}).
+It is a well-known result that $H$ is a $\tau$-wise independent hash function on $[n]^d$ (see for example \citep{pham2013fast,wang2015fast}).
 The corresponding entry of $(i_1,\cdots,i_d)\in[n]^d$ in the Hash table $\mathcal H_\ell$ can then be located at

 When collision occurs, standard methods such as \emph{hash chains} or \emph{linear probing} can be employed to resolve collision.
-In particular, when $k=5$ for linear probing, the expected number of collision would be at a constant level \citep{pagh2009linear,thorup2012tabulation} and therefore the overall probing time is restricted to $O(n\log^d n)$, with a space complexity $b=\Theta(n\log^d n)$.
+In particular, when $\tau=5$ for linear probing, the expected number of collision would be at a constant level \citep{pagh2009linear,thorup2012tabulation}.